gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 creates a topological band structure.

 The bulk is insulating.
-The edges carry **helical** edge modes — spin-up propagates right, spin-down propagates left.
+The edges carry **helical** edge modes: spin-up propagates right, spin-down propagates left.

-These are protected by time-reversal symmetry: to scatter a right-mover into a left-mover requires flipping the spin — which requires breaking time-reversal.
+These are protected by time-reversal symmetry: to scatter a right-mover into a left-mover requires flipping the spin, which requires breaking time-reversal.

 Impurities that preserve time-reversal